 A pliers wrench is a type of adjustable pliers that combines the features of water pump pliers and an adjustable wrench.
 It has smooth parallel jaws just like an adjustable spanner.
 In contrast, water pump pliers have curved grooved jaws.

 Secondly, wrench pliers have a self-ratcheting action, making them faster and easier to operate than pipe wrench pliers or adjustable wrench.
 Some brands such as the knipex pliers wrench have a locking mechanism that enables them to maintain the grip on an object, even after releasing pressure on the handles.

 Thirdly, a pliers wrench provides full contact grip and uniform compression on a flat surface or hex-shaped object to prevent damage and backlash under pressure.

-However, the wrench pliers are just as limited as an adjustable wrench in that you can only use them effectively on flat surfaces.
-This means that you cannot use them to grasp curved surfaces such as pipes.
+But wrench pliers are just as limited as an adjustable wrench in that you can only use them effectively on flat surfaces.
+In other words, you cannot use a pliers wrench to grasp curved surfaces such as pipes.

 Also, general-purpose pliers don’t always provide a firm grip on fasteners like boxed wrenches do.
 But wrench pliers are excellent.
 They do a better job than adjustable wrenches with their parallel jaws that provide a firm grip on fasteners.